gaps-closure/capo/C/conflict_analyzer/phase-3/edges.md

 # CAPO phase 3 pointer support: New PDG edges

 The phase 3 conflict analyzer should correctly partition programs containing both data and function pointers, even when they are aliased, enclosed in struct fields, passed between different functions, or passed to an external function.
 The phase 3 PDG must include new edges to support the new constraints on the CLE model.
-For example programs identifying where the new edges should appear, refer to `capo/C/conflict_analyzer/constraints/phase-3/new-edge-examples`.
+For example programs in which the new edges appear, refer to `capo/C/conflict_analyzer/constraints/phase-3/tests`.

 ## Quick Status Summary